keflavich/pyradex/INSTALL.rst

 Note that if you're using a 32 bit machine or 32 bit python, you should use `-m32` instead of `-m64` in those flags.

+You may also need to set your C_INCLUDE_PATH, e.g.:

+    C_INCLUDE_PATH /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk/usr/include

+(I didn't have to do this, but someone else did - the error that pointed us in this direction was that `stdio.h` couldn't be found)

 For linux, the build failed with gcc-4.0.1 but succeeded with gcc-4.3.6, which suggests that gcc>=4.2 might be required (since gcc-4.2 worked on a mac).